-Skin Color Chart: Do You Know Your Skin Tone and Undertone?
+Skin Color Chart: Do You Know Your Skin Type, Tone and Undertones?

-Have you ever taken home a fresh new bottle of foundation, only to realize it doesn’t blend with your natural skin color and tone?
+Have you ever taken home a fresh new bottle of foundation, only to realize it doesn’t blend with your natural skin color and undertone?
 We’ve all been there.
-It’s no easy feat settling on the right formula, let alone the best shade to match our complexions.
-That’s why it’s important to determine your overall skin color, tone, and undertone well before adding to cart.
-Need a helping hand?
-We turned to board-certified dermatologist, and Skincare.com consultant, Dr. Joshua Zeichner for guidance.
-Scroll ahead for his simple tips and tricks for identifying your skin color, tone, and undertone.
+It’s no easy feat settling on the right formula, let alone finding the best shade to match your complexion.
+That’s why it’s important to find out your skin type, color and undertone before adding a new foundation to your shopping cart.
+We know that distinguishing the slight differences between your skin color and undertone can be difficult, so that’s why we got in touch with board-certified dermatologist, and Skincare.com consultant, Dr. Joshua Zeichner for guidance.
+Scroll ahead for his simple tips and tricks for identifying your skin color, tone and undertone.

-Your skin tone is the natural color of your complexion, ranging from fair to deep.
+While you’re often used to referring to your skin type as either oily or dry, you skin type can also be classified by its ability to tan.
 “In dermatology, we typically define skin type according to its ability to tan or burn,” Dr. Zeichner says.
 “We call these the Fitzpatrick Skin Types, which range from type one skin which always burns and never tans to type six skin which always tans and never burns.”
-To get an idea of what your Fitzpatrick skin type might be, consider these guidelines from the Skin Cancer Foundation:
+Knowing your Fitzpatrick Skin Type can help you to get a better understanding of your skin color and undertone.
+To get an idea of what your Fitzpatrick Skin Type might be, consider these guidelines from the Skin Cancer Foundation:

-Type 1: You always tan and hardly ever burn in the sun.
+Type 1: You always burn and never tan in the sun.

 Type 2: You almost always burn and rarely tan in the sun.

-Type 3: You sometimes burn and tan in the sun.
+Type 3: You sometimes burn and sometimes tan in the sun.

-Type 4: You tan easily and sometimes burn in the sun.
+Type 4: You tan easily and sometimes burn.

-Type 5: You tan easily and rarely ever burn in the sun.
+Type 5: You tan easily and rarely burn.

 Full disclosure: this assessment isn’t always accurate.
 “You have to take this with a grain of salt, as for every rule there is an exception,” Dr. Zeichner warns.
 “For example, someone with dark hair and porcelain skin likely has cool undertones.”
-When in doubt, consult with your dermatologist to for help determining your skin tone and undertone!
+There is no one shoe fits all when trying to discover your skin type, color and tone.
+These are all tips that you can use to help you narrow down your choices.
+When in doubt, don’t be afraid to consult with your dermatologist to help you determine your skin type, color and undertone.